Hannah-DK/M4M-DK/docs/Rules of Engagement.md

 The objective for the participants is to get their data sets to comply with the most critical FAIR data principle - adding machine actionable metadata to their data.
 The workshop focuses on practical aspects of this principle, taught mainly through exercises.

 **Therefore, the workshop is**<br />

-- About metadata and not data
+- About metadata and not data.
-- Condensed (2 x ½ day) and has limited time for discussions and theory
+- Condensed (2 x ½ day) and has limited time for discussions and theory.
-- Focused almost exclusively on practical work
+- Focused almost exclusively on practical work.
-- For anyone who knows how to use a computer, Excel, Slack and browse the Internet
+- For anyone who knows how to use a computer, Excel, Slack and browse the Internet.

 **The success criteria are the publication of**<br />

-- At least one controlled vocabulary containing at least one controlled term
+- At least one controlled vocabulary containing at least one controlled term.
 - At least one instance of a machine-actionable metadata record.

 **Participants**
 <br />are expected to work actively, dedicated and focused on these objectives.
 These entail:

-- Doing homework (ca. ½ day) prior to the workshop
+- Doing homework (ca. ½ day) prior to the workshop.
 - Attending the workshop with all accounts set up, and operational computers (There will be no time to fix technical issues during the workshop).
 - Attending the pre-workshop meeting in order to be the most efficient during the time in the workshop.
 - Doing homework (ca. ½ day) in between the 2 workshop days.
 - Posing mainly practical questions and refrain from debating conceptual, scientific and technology choices (opinions on these matters are welcome in the dedicated Slack channel or the Github repository).
-- During the workshop the research group decides on one data champion, who will carry on the work after completion
+- During the workshop the research group decides on one data champion, who will carry on the work after completion.

 **Organizers**

-<br />will be available for answering questions in Slack (Zoom may be used if it expedites the process) during normal work hours
+<br />will be available for answering questions in Slack (Zoom may be used if it expedites the process) during normal work hours:
-- Before the workshop
+- Before the workshop.
-- During the workshop
+- During the workshop.
-- Between the workshop days
+- Between the workshop days.
-- Up to one month after the workshop
+- Up to one month after the workshop.

 The Slack channel will only retain messages one month.